<img src="https://ws.zoominfo.com/pixel/cEO5AncHScwpt6EaX0mY" width="1" height="1" style="display: none;">

 As mentioned, NIST 800-53 was built for government entities.
 However, if you run a large enterprise and need a detailed standard for building a cybersecurity program, you really can’t do better.
 NIST 800-53 provides granular detail for each control that needs to be implemented to ensure that you have a comprehensive cybersecurity program your team can maintain.

 ISO/IEC 27001 is an information security framework published as a joint framework by the International Organization for Standardization and the International Electrotechnical Commission.
-The last version of the ISO/IEC 27001 was published in 2013, and there have been a number of minor updates since then.
+The last version of the ISO/IEC 27001 was published in 2022.
 The goal of the ISO/IEC 27001 is to provide requirements for an information security management system (ISMS).
 There are over a dozen standards in the ISO/IEC 27001 family, and organizations use this framework to manage the security of assets such as financial information, employee details, intellectual property, and information entrusted by third parties.
 Organizations can be certified by the accreditation body following the successful completion of an audit.

 ISO/IEC 27001 requires that management: